 The Promise of Capitalism Has Failed But You Can Still Win

 The Promise of capitalism has failed, but you can still win.
-Capitalism is something people have to believe in in order for it to exist.
-“If a tree falls in a forest and no one is around to hear it, does it make a sound?”
+Capitalism is something people have to believe in for it to exist.
+“If a tree falls in a forest and there is no one is around to hear it, does it make a sound?”

 If you believe it makes a sound, then it does.
 Simple!
 Belief is everything.

 There is a belief that the more money we make, the better off we are in life and the happier we are.
-Popular culture demonstrates this to be false almost daily.
-Are you a believer in that philosophy or more money, more happiness?
+Popular culture demonstrates that this is false almost daily.
+Are you a believer in that philosophy, or more money, more happiness?

 Did you knowingly subscribe to the philosophy, or did you succumb to the popular thinking of the masses?